WHAT ARE WEEPHOLES?

-Weepholes are the gaps left between some bricks in external masonry walls.
+Weepholes are the gaps left between some bricks in external walls.
 Australian Standards require them because they serve two important purposes:

 1. Ventilation of the internal wall cavity - Without ventilation, mildew, dry rot and damp reduce the life of the internal wall studs and other building materials within the cavity.
 Inadequate ventilation is the main cause of "Leaky Building Syndrome".

 2. Drainage - Water that enters the cavity due to capillary action, condensation, damage, or accidental flooding needs to escape somewhere.
-In tropical and sub-tropical areas of Australia it is not unusual to see water flowing from the weep holes on the prevailing side of well constructed houses after a 'gully raker' or monsoonal storm.
+In tropical and sub-tropical areas of Australia it is not unusual to see water flowing from the weep holes in walls on the prevailing side of well constructed brick houses after a 'gully raker' or monsoonal storm.